Up to 50% off sofas & mattresses — limited‑time deals.

 If you only need the practical version, do this:

-- If the odor comes from urine or a spill, blot and spot-clean first.
+• If the odor comes from urine or a spill, blot and clean the spot first.

-- If the smell returns after drying, consider professional cleaning or replacement.
+• If the smell returns after drying, consider whether it is time to replace the mattress.

 How to get urine smell out of a mattress

 Blot first, then use light spot cleaning, then baking soda after the area dries.
-For pet urine, an enzyme cleaner is often the better choice because urine odor is residue-driven, not just a surface smell.
+For pet urine, an enzyme cleaner often works better because the smell comes from residue, not just from the surface.

 Can you use baking soda on a memory foam mattress?

 Usually yes, because it is a dry deodorizing method.
-The bigger risk with foam is not baking soda itself but over-wetting the mattress with liquid cleaners.
+The bigger risk with a memory foam mattress is not baking soda itself but over-wetting the surface with liquid cleaners.

 How long should baking soda sit on a mattress?

-For light odor, a short sit time can help.
-For stronger odor, giving it several hours is more useful than rushing it, as long as the mattress is dry.
+For light odor, even a short wait can help.
+For stronger odor, a few hours usually works better, as long as the mattress is dry.

 Can you use vinegar on a mattress?